-The one-to-one backup sets up a backup path from the PLR to the tail-end of the protected LSP.
+- 1) One-to-One backup Using Detour LSPs: The one-to-one backup sets up a backup path from the PLR to the tail-end of the protected LSP.
 This backup path is called detour LSP.
-Each detour LSP protects exactly one primary LSP, but the primary LSP may be protected by several detour LSPs starting at different PLRs.
+Each detour LSP protects exactly one primary LSP, but the primary LSP may be protected by several detour LSP starting at different PLRs.
 If a detour LSP intersects its protected path further upstream, it may be merged with the primary path at a so-called detour merge point (DMP) to reduce the LSP states in the routers further downstream.
-To protect a primary path against a link or router failure, the router preceding the failed element acts as PLR by redirecting the traffic onto a detour LSP towards the tail-end router r{tail} of the primary path.
-The backup path must not contain the failed element.
-In case of a link failure, this is the only constraint.
-In case of a router failure, the backup path must additionally not contain all links adjacent to the failed router.
+However, we disregard this possibility in the following.
+Modes are defined in which detour LSPs may contain elements of the protected LSP and others are defined in which such elements are forbidden.
+In the following, we point out only mandatory constraints to protect against link or router failures. - a) Link Detour: To protect a primary path against a link failure, the router preceding the failed link acts as PLR by redirecting the traffic onto a detour LSP towards the tailend router r{tail} of the primary path.
+The backup path must not contain the failed link, but it may contain the adjacent routers of the failed link.
+We call this type of backup path $LinkDetour(PLR, r{tail})$. - b) Router Detour: To protect a primary path against a router failure, the router preceding the failed router acts as PLR by redirecting the traffic onto a detour LSP towards the tail-end router r{tail} of the primary path.
+The backup path must not contain the failed router and all its adjacent links.
+We call this type of backup path $RouterDetour(PLR, r{tail})$.
 Note that the primary path cannot be protected against the failure of its head-end or tail-end label switched router (LSR).
-The one-toone backup concept requires at least one separate backup path per primary LSP at each PLR.
-This leads to a large number of backup paths.